Band on the Run

 Über diesen Titel

 Led by Xenophon, a young Athenian philosopher turned solider, the Ten Thousand fought their way home through deserts and mountains, snowstorms, starvation, and relentless attacks, evolving into one of the most fearsome forces of the ancient world.
-Their journey, chronicled in Xenophon’s Anabasis, is one of antiquity’s greatest military stories.
+Their journey, chronicled in Xenophon’s Anabasis, is one of history’s greatest military stories.

 Noch keine Rezensionen vorhanden